sudheeshe/LeadScore/README.md

 - Tried multiple ways to solve this imbalanced classification probem.

 - Feature engg steps 1 to step 9 were same
-- Since `emp.var.rate`,`cons.price.idx`, `cons.conf.idx`, `euribor3m`,`nr.employed` columns are actually continous values, but because of only few range of data present it shows up like categorical.
+- Since `emp.var.rate`,`cons.price.idx`, `cons.conf.idx`, `euribor3m`,`nr.employed` columns are actually continuous values, but because of only few range of data present it shows up like categorical.
    So I'm applying equal width binning on these column and converting into classes.
 - For outlier handling I've tried with dropping outliers, mean & median has tried.
-- Since we have Imbalanced data, while dropping the outliers we are loosing few reords from minor category.
-So this method is not choosen.
+- Since we have Imbalanced data, while dropping the outliers we are loosing few records from minor category.
+So this method is not chosen.
 - For Mean and median methods, I've first converted all the outliers into Null values and then tried Imputed these nulls are  with mean as well as median.
   But results were not good.
 It changed the distribution of data.